arangodb/arangodb/README_maintainers.md

 Pre-requisites:
  - have a go-driver checkout next to the ArangoDB source tree
- - go binary in the path
+ - have the go binary in the path
  - have all dependencies of it installed in the system (you may do this by try & error)

 Once this is completed, you may run it like this: